jamesbvaughan/jamesbvaughan.com/_posts/2017-12-6-qutebrowser.md

 #### Notifications
 Web notifications seem to be a bit of a controversial topic among some people, but I really like them.
-Qutebrowser (with QtWebEngine) does not support notifications.
+Qutebrowser (with QtWebEngine) does not support notifications yet.

 #### PDF Reader
 Ever since I started using Chromium,